jefffriesen/tensorflowjs-examples/README.md

 TODO:
-1. Format predictionsBeforeTraining in mobx store (make names more consistent)
-2. Fix coefficient disoplay.
+2. Fix coefficient display.
 Show spinner for coefficients that are training
 3. Make dots smaller
 4. Make predictions a line instead of dots
-5. Increase number of iterations
+5. Run multiple versions with different number of iterations.
+Or make it adjustable

 ## 2. Boston Housing Price Prediction